chumphrey-cmd/WORKING-MEMORY/HOME-LAB/Detection_Lab_Build_Guide.md

                 -ExecutionPolicy Bypass -File "\\lab.local\NETLOGON\Deploy-Sysmon.ps1"
                 ```
         * Click `OK`, then `Apply`, then `OK`.
 Close the GPO editor.

+    * **Important Note on Script Order:**
+        * You will now have two scripts listed in your "Startup" properties: `YamatoSecurityConfigureWinEventLogs.bat` and the `powershell.exe` command for deploying Sysmon.
+        * The order generally does not matter since they configure independent systems (Native Logs vs. Sysmon), but you can order them if you wish.
+The GPO will execute them in the order they appear.

 ### 4.5.
 Apply and Verify the Comprehensive Logging Policy